bananaumai/query-aws-logs/README.md

 * -g	Log group name(s).
 If you want to specify multiple log groups, delimit each log group by ","(comma).

 See [official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_QuerySyntax.html) for the detailed syntax.
-But, note "limit" won't work instead use -l options to limit the number of the logs events to be returned.
+Note "limit" won't work instead use -l options to limit the number of the logs events to be returned.

 ### Non-required options:

 * -h	Help flag.
 If specified, the command usage will be displayed.
+False by default.
+* -v    Version flag.
+If specified, version information is displayed.
+False by default.
+* -d    Debug flag.
+If specified, the printDebug print will be output in stderr.
 False by default.
 * -v    Verbose flag.
 If specified, the debug print will be output in stderr.
 False by default.
 * -s	Start time in RFC3339 format.
 The logs after this timestamp will be queried.
 One hour before current time by default.
 * -e	End time in RFC3339 format.
 The logs before this time stamp will be queried.
 Current time by default.